-- 4.17 It was also reported to Cabinet in October 2022 that pressures were being identified within the Organisational Theme in the region of £2.3 million to support transformation work which will help drive out efficiencies across the council.
-It was anticipated at this time that this work in part, was to be funded from efficiencies from across services who will benefit from this transformation, and the expected growth would be reduce once the funding strategy was finalised.
-Further work has now been undertaken to determine the level of growth require to fund these costs upfront, as a result this growth has reduced by £1.3 million. - 4.18 As detailed above the current cost of living crisis has significantly distorted the budget and MTFS.
+4.21 As detailed above the current cost of living crisis has significantly distorted the budget and MTFS.
 It is not yet known how long these cost pressures will go on for or what the level of future support will be required.
-It is therefore proposed that a corporate contingency budget is established to support pressures within 2023-2024.
+It is therefore proposed that a corporate contingency budget for growth is established to support demand and inflationary pressures within 2023-2024.
 In the event that this budget is not required in full, the Director of Finance will seek to support the efficiency targets as detailed in paragraph 5.3 and 5.4, and / or reduce the level of capital receipt flexibility utilised in 2023-2024.